 This half term, we are learning...

-Throughout this half term, we will be learning about what service means and why it is important.
-We will also be listening to and responding to bible stories, which teach Christians about the importance of our value.
+Throughout this half term, we will be learning about what each value means and how we can promote them through our everyday actions, contributing to a better society.
+We will also be listening to and responding to bible stories, which teach Christians about the importance of our values.

 Don't forget to complete your values task at home - it could be included on our next newsletter!